 Kwong-loi Shun received his B.A. in Mathematics and Philosophy from the University of Hong Kong in 1975.
 He taught high school mathematics for a number of years after graduation, simultaneously undertaking studies leading to an external B.A. in Philosophy from the University of London and an M. Phil. in Philosophy from the University of Hong Kong, both completed in 1978.
 He started the study of Chinese Philosophy at the New Asia Institute of Advanced Chinese Studies, attending classes by Mou Zongsan.
 He then studied at Oxford University and received the B. Phil. in Philosophy in 1982, writing his thesis on Wittgenstein under the supervision of Michael Dummett.
 He did his doctoral work at Stanford University and received the Ph.D. in Philosophy in 1986, writing his thesis on Mencius under the supervision of David S. Nivison.

 He took up an Assistant Professor position in ethics at UC Berkeley in 1986, and taught primarily ethics and Chinese philosophy.
 He was promoted to Associate Professor in 1990, and then Professor of Philosophy in 1996.
 While at Berkeley, he was also appointed Assistant Dean of the College of Letters and Science in 1993, then Dean of Undergraduate Services in 1998, and then Dean of the Undergraduate Division in 2000.
-He left Berkeley in 2004 to join the University of Toronto as Professor of Philosophy and East Asian Studies, and as Vice President of the University of Toronto and Principal of the University of Toronto at Scarborough.
+He left Berkeley in 2004 to join the University of Toronto as Professor of Philosophy and East Asian Studies, and as Principal of the University of Toronto at Scarborough.
 He then joined the Chinese University of Hong Kong in 2007 as Chair Professor of Philosophy, Sin Wai Kin Professor of Chinese Culture, and Head of New Asia College.
 In 2014, he returned to Berkeley as Professor of Philosophy (Recalled).